firedrakeproject/firedrake/docs/source/index.rst

 * Expressive specification of any PDE using the Unified Form Language from `the FEniCS Project <http://fenicsproject.org>`_.
-* Sophisticated, programmable solvers through seemless coupling with `PETSc
+* Sophisticated, programmable solvers through seamless coupling with `PETSc
   <http://www.mcs.anl.gov/petsc/>`_.
 * Triangular, quadrilateral, and tetrahedral unstructured meshes.
 * Layered meshes of triangular wedges or hexahedra.